sagemathinc/cocalc_tutorial/README.md

 [SageMathCloud](https://cloud.sagemath.com/) is a cloud-based service that provides infrastructure and services that are useful for running courses based on Jupyter Notebooks.
 It is used for [teaching by Universities around the world](https://github.com/sagemathinc/smc/wiki/Teaching).

-Basic access, without internet access, is free; however, it is well-worth paying for premium access if you are going to support a class full of students or need internet access.
+Basic access to SageMathcloud is free but, if you want your proejcts to be able to access the internet and have a more perfromant user-experience, we suggest you upgrade to a paid-for plan.
 Paying users get more resources and support - vital if you are to rely on it for paying students.
+Details of SageMathCloud's pricing plans are available at [https://cloud.sagemath.com/policies/pricing.html](https://cloud.sagemath.com/policies/pricing.html)

 ## Some Benefits of SageMathCloud